Äynu people

-The Äynu (also Ainu, Abdal and Aini) are a Turkic people native to the Xinjiang region of China, where they are an unrecognized ethnic group within the Uyghurs.
+The Äynu (also Ainu, Abdal or Aini) are a Turkic people native to the Xinjiang region of China, where they are an unrecognized ethnic group legally counted as Uyghurs.
 They speak the Äynu language and mainly adhere to Alevism.
 There are estimated to be around 30,000 to 50,000 Äynu people, mostly located on the fringe of the Taklamakan Desert.

 History

 The origins of the Äynu people are disputed.
 Some historians theorize that the ancestors of the Äynu were an Iranian-related nomadic people who came from Persia several hundred years ago or more, while others conclude that the Persian vocabulary of the Äynu language is a result of Iranian languages being once the major trade languages of the region or Persian traders intermarrying with local women.

-The Äynu at some point converted to Islam in tandem with the Uyghurs.
+The Äynu at some point converted to Islam in tandem with the Turkic peoples that resided in the region.
 Tension with the Uyghurs and other Turkic peoples of the area resulted in them being pushed out to the less fertile region of the Tarim Basin near the Taklamakan Desert.

 The Äynu joined the rebellion of Yakub Beg around 1864 against Qing rule.
 In the 1930s, the Äynu joined the Kumul rebellion.
 After the establishment of the Communist state in 1949, certain ethnic groups were given recognition by the state and allowed more cultural freedom.
 The Äynu applied to be recognized as a distinct ethnic group but were rejected and the state chose to count them as Uyghurs instead.